TIMELINE-Chronology of Obama healthcare law legal battle

 * Nov.
 14, 2011: The Supreme Court announced it would hear

 2012.
-That would be in the heat of the campaign for the U.S.
+That would be during the heart of the campaign for the

 individual insurance mandate or other provisions, it could